mgcrmltd/DemonstratePluginin/RunTheseScripts/0_README.txt

 2) Run script 2.
 This will use the custom attribites on the plugin and workflow classes to populate pluginregistration.json and workflowregistration.json

 3) Run script 3.
 This will register the plugins and workflow.
+This uses existing commands.
+Nothing new here, just written for convenience.